0o0slytherinpride0o0/Neopets-Scripts-Redesign/README.md

     <a href="https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/">Violentmonkey</a>,
     or a similar browser extension</li>
   <li>Go to the script you want to install and press the <code>Raw</code> button (top right)<br>
-  An installation dialogue should appear</li>
+  An installation dialogue pop-up should appear (or a new tab should open)</li>
   <li>Click <code>Install</code></li>
 </ol>